laimaretto/taskAutom/README.md

 #### Result

-If `taskAutom` was invoked with option `jobType=0` a text file with the rendered output, will be genereated.
+If `taskAutom` is invoked with option `jobType=0`, a text file with the rendered output, will be genereated.

 ```bash
 $ taskAutom -csv listExample.csv -py confExample.py -j 0